Borreg0/tiptap-extension-office-paste/README.md

 # Tiptap office paste extension
-This extension fixes format of text copied from MS Office and pasted into the [Tiptap](https://tiptap.dev/) editor.
+This extension fixes format of text copied from MS Office and/or Google Docs and pasted into the [Tiptap](https://tiptap.dev/) editor.

 ## Installing
 ```